dfinity/ic/rs/tests/README.md

 If you have further questions, please contact the testing team on #eng-testing.

-## Legacy System Tests

-The `rs/tests`-crate is also host to so-called legacy system tests declared in `rs/tests/src/main.rs`.
-The tests use largely the same API, however, the nodes are instantiated as processes that are launched on the same operating system as the test driver.

-**Note**: Legacy system tests are **not** supported on Darwin!
-### My test is failing/flaky, what do I do?

-Please, check the [FAQ](doc/FAQ.md) or [TROUBLESHOOTING](doc/TROUBLESHOOTING.md) before submitting a bug report

-### Running the tests
-To run the tests locally, run the `setup-and-cargo-test.sh` script.
-Go to the end of the page for info on the CLI arguments.
-If you are running the script within nix-shell on Linux and run out of disk space, `export TMPDIR=` might solve this issue for you.
-On Ubuntu 20.04, nix-shell sets the initially unset TMPDIR to /run/user/1000, which might be too small for the tests.
-Unsetting this variable enables the tests to use /tmp instead.

 ### High Level Overview

 The `rs/tests` crate builds our `system-tests` binary, whose sole responsibility is to run our system tests